 - Responsible gaming is the core operating philosophy of the industry and provincial gaming corporations which regulate and licence Canada’s gaming and casino landscape spend approximately CAD$ 110 million on treatment services for problem gaming, as well as funding various research, prevention and awareness initiatives and responsible gaming programmes.

 - Problem gambling rates have not increased in almost two decades and studies report that more than 98% of Canadians continue to gamble for entertainment without any issue.
-Keep this in mind when you’re playing the online slots real money Canada has to offer.
+But always set limits when you’re playing games like online slots for real money.

 - Besides the ability of Canada’s gaming and casino industry to generate a profit that funds government initiatives and charitable programmes, the other biggest benefit that the industry provides Canada is that most gaming activity is implemented to create additional economic benefits in the regions that they are based.